 We are providing the JYNNEOS vaccine.
 The JYNNEOS vaccine is a two-dose vaccine and we recommend that you receive both doses at least 28 days apart for maximal protection.
 Please call us at 415-581-1600 or drop in for a standard sexual health visit at Magnet if you’d like to receive the vaccine.

 Second doses of vaccine

 We are providing the second dose of the JYNNEOS vaccine to people who are beyond 28 days from receiving their first dose.

-In order to maximize the availability of the JYNNEOS vaccine to community members, the FDA has provided authorization for an intradermal vaccination that we are now required to follow.
-Instead of administering the JYNNEOS vaccine as a subcutaneous injection, the JYNNEOS vaccine is now administered as an intradermal injection.
-This alternative way to administer the vaccine allows as many as five times the number of doses to come from a single vial of JYNNEOS.
+We are offering both subcutaneous or intradermal vaccinations.
 The intradermal administration works as well as the subcutaneous administration despite the lower dose.
 People under age 18 and people with a history of keloid scarring will continue to receive a subcutaneous dose.
 For more information, see our FAQs about intradermal dosing.

 Know how mpox is transmitted, and take steps to reduce your risk.
 You can get good tips on how to reduce your risk–while still enjoying this summer’s festivals and summer parties–in this guide.